USERluoyf/cs61A-Spring2024/projects/project03/README.md

 Before writing any code, unlock the tests to verify your understanding of the question:

-    python3 ok -q 08a -u
+    python ok -q 08a -u

 Once you are done unlocking, begin implementing your solution.
 You can check your correctness with:

-    python3 ok -q 08a
+    python ok -q 08a

 #### Problem 8b[​](https://www.learncs.site/docs/curriculum-resource/cs61a/project/ants#problem-8b "Direct link to Problem 8b")